dymmond/edgy/docs/admin/admin.md

 ## What is the admin feature?

-This is an **experimental** Web-GUI to expose the database for the webbrowser.
+This is an **experimental** Web-GUI to expose the database to the webbrowser.
 Admins can use the GUI to fix some problems.

-!!!
-Warning
-    Currently you are responsible for securing the powerful admin.
-Never expose to untrusted parties.

 ## Using Admin from cli

 Use something like:

+`edgy -admin_serve`

+or **only** if you want to test the feature:

 `edgy --app tests.cli.main admin_serve --create-all`

 and watch the console output for an automic generated password.
 It is required for accessing the admin.
-The default username is "admin".
+The default username is `admin`.

 You can however customize them all via:

-`edgy --app tests.cli.main admin_serve --create-all --auth-name=edgy --auth-pw=123`
+`edgy admin_serve --auth-name=edgy --auth-pw=123`

 !!!
 Warning
     This only serves as an example.
 Please use stronger passwords!
 Your whole database is open this way!

+!!!
+Warning
+    Only use `--create-all` when not using migrations.

+### Limitations

+Despite this is a quite non-invasive way to use the admin feature, you have a quite limited way of integration.
+There is no user management only a basic auth.

 ## Embedding Admin